 6 – Sunflower Seeds

 Another small and mighty food!
 These seeds are rich in vitamin E, a fat soluble vitamin that can help the body fight off sickness.
-One study found that vitamin E can increase the immune system’s ability to fight off infections related to pneumonia and even meningitis!
+One study found that vitamin E can increase the ability of human immune cells to fight off infections related to pneumonia and even meningitis!
 Need a topping for your salad or stir fry?
 A spoonful of sunflower seeds will do!